Early Germanic culture: Drinks

 Early Germanic peoples prepared both ale, mead, beer and wine.
 The importance of drinking at social functions is vividly described in pieces of Germanic literature such as Beowulf, the Nibelungenlied and the Poetic Edda.

 Both the words beer and ale are of distinct Germanic origin, having no cognates in other Indo-European languages.
-In early Germanic culture, beer had been sweetened by honey, while ale was made from grain alone.
-Since the honey had to be imported from the south, it is probable that ale was being drunk among the Germanic tribes earlier than beer.

 Tacitus notes that the Germanic drink was "a liquid made from barley or wheat fermented into a faint resemblance of whine."

 Evidence from Germanic literature and the Germanic vocabulary show that mead played a particularly important role in early Germanic culture.
 The oldest mentioning of mead being drunk by the Germanic tribes is from the 5th century writer Priscus, who writes that mead was being consumed at the court of Attila.
 Mead was prepared through boiling a mixture of water and honey and leaving it to ferment.
 In later times wine was added to the mead.

 Wine seems to have been introduced to the Germanic tribes at a late date, as this drink could not be produced in Northern Europe, and had to be imported.

 Contrary to Caesar, Tacitus writes that several Germanic tribes were known to drink excessively.
 Germanic drinking bouts were often accompanied with violence.
 Tacitus adds in this connection that the Germanic peoples were more easily defeated through exploiting their vices than by attacking them militarily.

 Caesar notes that certain warlike and powerful Germanic tribes, such as the Nervii and Suebi, practiced teetotalism, banning the import of alcoholic beverages to their territories in order to combat degeneracy.

 Family life

 The most important family relationships among the early Germanic peoples were within the individual household, a fact based on the archaeological evidence from their settlements where the long-houses appeared to be central in their existence.
 Within the household unit, an individual was equally bound to both the mother and the father's side of the family.

 Fathers were the main figures of authority, but wives also played an important and respected role.
 Children were valued, and according to Tacitus, limiting or destroying one's offspring was considered shameful.
-Mothers apparently breast-fed their own children rather than using nurses.

 Besides parents and children, a household might include slaves, but slavery was uncommon, and according to Tacitus, slaves normally had households of their own.
 Their slaves (usually prisoners of war) were most often employed as domestic servants.